Pedro-1302/Pedro-1302/README.md

 # 👋 Hi there!

-* I'm an iOS Developer specialized in Swift, View Code (UIKit) and SwiftUI.
 * Apple Developer Academy Alumni (Campinas, 2023–2024) and graduate in Systems Analysis & Development at Fatec Americana.
-* Currently working as a Junior Software Analyst at `EiTV Tecnologia de Streaming e TV Digital`, migrating a legacy system to modern iOS technologies including SwiftUI, SPM, unit testing, Fastlane and Clean Architecture while also working with Apple TV.
+* Junior Software Analyst at EiTV Tecnologia de Streaming e TV Digital, leading the migration of a legacy system to modern iOS technologies (SwiftUI, SPM, Fastlane, Clean Architecture) and contributing to Apple TV projects.
+* Expanding expertise in Flutter and cross-platform development while enrolled in the Android & Embedded IoT Training Program at Universidade Estadual de Campinas (Unicamp), in partnership with Softex and Instituto de Pesquisas Eldorado.

 ---